-A farmer from Aurangabad district in Bihar has done the same thing to produce crops.
-Amresh Singh is a 38 year old farmer from Karamdih village.
+Most expensive plants in the world: A farmer from Aurangabad district in Bihar has done the same thing to produce crops.
+Amresh Singh is a 38-year-old farmer from Karamdih village.

 He has grown the world’s most expensive crop on his farm in Bihar’s Aurangabad.
 He invested Rs 2.5 lakh in the production process, according to a New Indian Express report.

 The plant is named hop-shoots.
 It is a crop that is readily available on the international vegetable market and sells for Rs 85,000 per kilogram.

 Although Amresh Singh planted 5 kathas from his land and to date, it has only been done as an experiment.
 The produce is mostly available on the international market and is seen in the Indian market only when one makes a special order.

 The vegetables reportedly sell for £ 1000 (Rs 1.01 lakh) pounds per kg on the international market.